 Qualifications and Process

-1. With advance approval, a student with a disability may have an ESA in their residence hall as an accommodation.
+1. With advance approval by the college’s Housing Accommodation Committee, a student with a disability may have an ESA in their residence hall as an accommodation.
 The ESA must stay within the confines of the residence hall and grounds immediately surrounding the hall.
 Only animals that do not pose a direct threat to the health and safety of others, would not cause substantial physical damage to College property or the property of others, or do not fundamentally alter housing operations will be considered.

-2. Though a request may be made to the Disability Services Office at any time, students seeking to bring an ESA on campus should submit all materials (forms and documentation) by the following dates:
+2. Though a request may be made to Student Accessibility and Support Services at any time, students seeking to bring an ESA on campus should submit all materials (forms and documentation) by the following dates:

 New Students- June 15th Returning Students- March 1st